 This module provides an introduction to the science and aesthetics of real and imagined environments, their acoustics and spatial phenomena.
 You will engage in creative practice research that will consider a wide range of inter-connected practices: from installations, location recording and measuring impulse responses in real environments, to examining how sound behaves in virtual spaces: interactive game environments, VR, soundtracks and soundscapes.
 You will learn the fundamentals of acoustics, sound diffusion and absorption, and get to grips with the basic operation of physical modelling software applications.

-In Year 2, while continuing to develop and diversify your skills, you can specialise in programming or performing with technology, audio post-production or sound design and perception.
+In Year 2, while continuing to develop and diversify your skills, you will specialise in performing with technology and audio post-production.
 You will also learn more about careers in the music industry and undertake a work placement.
-All students will be trained in sound engineering in the Visconti Studio.
+All students will have the opportunity to be trained in sound engineering in the Visconti Studio.

 30 credits